rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ##Change Log:##

+###2014-07-03###
+- Facebook Integration, Update Code, Sync Server, begin Connect.I'm going to update the code and sync the server.
+I want to test the unique like using the javascript sdk which the facebook spider has to crawl. and update so i can begin work on the connect code and have a restore point.

+###2014-07-02###
+- Facebook Integration Round 1.
+The more i look at this, I'm thinking we should integrate facebook from launch.
+There's a lot entailed with that, but for our purposes I want to link a facebook app, which is required for the Facebook Connect, and have people be able to login via that.
+Also, all our shares and likes will be reported thru this app, giving us those greater analytics i was talking about before.
+Today I've begun setting this up.
+I have created the app, and have the javsscript SDK loading, And have stylized the facebook share button to look like our original image button, except this once uses the full javascript SDK, which makes a nice little login if you're not signed in and such.
+I've also transformed the footer "facebook follow" icon into a real functioning follow toggle, which shows the facebook icon, and if you click it, it has a check mark over it, and actually follows FB/rattanoutdoorfurniture for the logged in user without leaving the page.)
+Tomorrow I will begin with the Facebook Connect.

+###2014-07-01###
+- Finish fixing styles on location pages.
+Fix linking to info pages on product page.
+The location pages needed some formatting, it didn't look very clean, so I added boxes and double titles (which i imagine can only help SEO, and looks appropriate).
+Also this made the text width thinner, which we discussed as helps the reader stay interested or focused.
+The product pages use the info from the FAQ and Shipping And Returns page to load into the tab boxes.
+Since these had gotten over-written previously, i had to re-point these.
+With that I'm finished for now with the import.
+I moved to the share buttons.
+I got all the basic links in and worked on fixing some of them.
+Instagram can't post from a page like the others. we'll have to figure something out, but we don't even have an instagram account yet.
+I'm going to integrate the facebook button I think.

 ###2014-06-30###
 - Fix Info Pages.
 Add States.
 Fix some styles.
 I had to fix those info pages as mentioned in the last note, as they were overwritten by the location import.
 I took a little while yesterday (sunday) and entered about half, and started early this morning and finished entering the rest.
 I moved on to the State pages.
 Which i did not include in the location import cause i didn't have them from sadie to start with, and it would have complicated things a little.
 So I decided instead of adding a parser for the states, for now I will just enter them there's only 50.
 So that's what I've done.
 Adding a parser for it won't be too difficult, but isn't worth getting hung up on at this point if i don't have to.
 So I added those.
 I had to fix a few styles around the site, mostly for the state pages.